HinaChoudhry/Sweet-Tooth/TESTING.md

-## Testing
+# Testing

 ## Code Validation
 - [W3C Mark-up Validation](https://validator.w3.org/) was used for checking for validity and to ensure there were no errors in the html code.
+While there were no actual errors in the code, due to the Jinja used, the validator was showing some different errors.
 - [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used for checking errors in the CSS.
+There are [no errors](https://github.com/HinaChoudhry/Sweet-Tooth/blob/master/static/images/validation/css.png) in the CSS file.
-- [JSHint](https://jshint.com/) was used to check for validity of the JavaScript.
+- [JSHint](https://jshint.com/) was used to check for validity of the JavaScript, and the outcome of the validator is [here](https://github.com/HinaChoudhry/Sweet-Tooth/blob/master/static/images/validation/js.png)
-- [Pep8 Online](http://pep8online.com/) was used to check for errors in Python.
+- [Pep8 Online](http://pep8online.com/) was used to check for errors in Python, with [just one](https://github.com/HinaChoudhry/Sweet-Tooth/blob/master/static/images/validation/pythonvalidation.png) error.

 ## User Story Tests